AndreasFinke/unige/class_python_wikipage.md

 Suppose, for example, that we have modified CLASS to take into account a new dark energy model based on some modification of gravity.
 To specify the equations of our model on the background level, we happen to need a new fundamental input parameter `mymodel_par`.
-We added it to the background structure defined in `include/background.h`
+We add it to the background structure defined in `include/background.h`
 ~~~ C
 struct background {